4.152 Student Affairs & Enrollment Management

 - Police Administration and Supervision

-- There is hereby established at Midwestern State University a Police Department under the control and supervision of a Chief of Police appointed by the President and reporting to the Vice President for Student Affairs and Enrollment Management.
+- There is hereby established at Midwestern State University a Police Department under the control and supervision of Chief of Police appointed by the President and reporting to the Vice President for Student Affairs and Enrollment Management.

 - Officers of the University Police Department are to be bona fide peace officers, bonded and commissioned by the Board of Regents of said university as peace officers.
 Any officer commissioned hereunder is hereby vested with all the powers, privileges, and immunities of peace officers while on the property under the control and jurisdiction of MSU or otherwise in the performance of their duties within their legal jurisdiction as defined by law.